Iluxmas/To-do-app/Readme.md

 # Application To do list

+**Tech stack:** React.js, JavaScript, Webpack, Jest

-Project was done using React, including Hooks and Class components.
+**Desription:** Project was done using React, including Hooks and Class components.
+At the moment some components are covered with various tests.

 **Featers:**